natashavolkova/PEX-OS/README.md

 > Impact is our currency.
 > Velocity is our lifestyle.
 >
 > We are ENTJ.
-We execute."
+We execute with Olympian excellence."